Stop! Your Lease Extension in Stanwick Could Be FREE

 If you are facing a significant premium because your lease in Stanwick has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-A Stanwick lease depreciates with the years remaining on the lease.
+A Stanwick leasehold property depreciates with the years remaining on the lease.

-For anyone whose Stanwick home is held on a long lease, the message is clear – if you do nothing, the property will eventually revert to your landlord, leaving you empty-handed.
-The fewer the years remaining the lower the value of the property and the more expensive it will be to procure a lease extension.
+For anyone whose Stanwick home is held on a long lease, the message is clear – if no remedial action is taken, the property will eventually revert to your landlord, leaving you empty-handed.
+The shorter the lease the less it is worth and the more it will cost to extend the lease.

 Lender Requirement